tramamte/blog/content/about.md

 ---

-An **omnivorous developer**, who has only interests in variety fields.
+An **omnivorous developer**, only have interests in variety fields.

 Bake **bread**.